 Use any combination of the tricks below to accelerate your weight loss and return to good health.
 If you use all five wisely, you can get to your ideal weight in 6–12 months or less — even if that means losing 100 pounds or more.
 Yes, think about your weight 10, 20, 30 years ago.
 Another friend of mine started on this journey last year weighing 270 pounds.
 He’s in his mid-thirties and about to reach his college wrestling weight class of 197 pounds and just ran his fastest 2 miles ever.
 He got to this point by following the two rules above and just 3 of the 5 tricks below.

-Trick (important): Take a swig of vinegar before every meal.
+Trick (important): Add a teaspoon of vinegar to your first bite of food at every meal.
 This lowers your blood sugar by 30%.
 Most people use apple cider vinegar.
 If you can’t stomach it, a friend who monitors her blood sugar to control gestational diabetes tells me that 5 gherkin pickles also do the trick.

 Trick (important): Cut down on sweets, and if you can, cut them out entirely for a couple months.
 I still eat ice cream about once a week, and know people who are losing weight on this diet while eating ice cream almost every day.
 But this probably won’t be the case for everyone.
 Better to severely restrict sweets for the first few months, and then gradually reintroduce.